Sam-Osian/PFD-toolkit/docs/index.md

 | [...]            | 2025-04-25 | M. Hassell | Inner North Lo...          | The President Royal...  | On 23 August 2024, on...| They were a big baby and...    | With the benefit of a m... |

 Each row is an individual report, while each column reflects a section of the report.
-For more information on the structure of these reports, see [here](pfd_reports.md#what-do-pfd-reports-look-like).
+For more information on each of these columns, see [here](pfd_reports.md#what-do-pfd-reports-look-like).

 ---

-## Why use PFD Toolkit for PFD Report Analysis?

-PFD reports have long served as urgent public warnings — issued when coroners identified risks that could, if ignored, lead to further deaths.
-Yet despite being freely available, these reports are chronically underused.

-This is for one simple reason: PFD reports are a _pain_ to analyse.

-Common issues include:

- * No straightforward way to download report content in bulk

- * No reliable way of querying reports to find cases relevant to a specific research question

- * Reports being inconsistent in format (e.g. many reports are low quality digital scans)

- * No system for surfacing recurring issues raised across multiple reports

- * Widespread miscategorisation of reports, creating research limitations

-As a result, research involving PFD reports demanded months, or even years, of manual admin.
-Researchers were forced to sift through hundreds/thousands of reports one-by-one, wrestle with absent metadata, and code themes by hand.

-PFD Toolkit offers a solution to each of these issues, helping researchers load, screen and analyse PFD report data - all in a matter of minutes.
+## Why does this matter?

+Despite being public warnings, PFD reports are chronically underused.
+That’s because they’ve historically been a pain to work with: scattered formats, inconsistent categorisation, and a lack of easy access for researchers.
+As a result, it’s been almost impossible to spot trends or respond to risks quickly.

+**PFD Toolkit changes this.** By automating the messy admin typically involved in a PFD research project, it transforms unstructured coroners’ text into neat datasets — making it finally practical to do timely systematic research, policy analysis, or audit work on preventable deaths.

 ---